 “Sex is not something you do, it is a place you go, it’s a space you enter with another person… what do you find there?
 Is it a place of union?
 A place of surrender?
 A place of control?
 Whatever it means to you and your partner, what comes out of that is a language…” -Esther Perel

 Modern love has created what Perel terms, “a crisis of desire.”
-The traditional ideas of security and care taking, central to long-term commitment, have become powerful anti-aphrodisiacs.
-In her TED Talk, Perel reminds us that what nurtures love can often stifle desire.
+The traditional ideas of security and care taking, central to long-term commitment, have today, become powerful anti-aphrodisiacs.
+In her TED Talk, Perel reminds us that what nurtures love can often stifle desire and to be mindful of this is critical to relationship survival.

 Esther Perel guides us through this crisis with humor and a stinging truth.
 If you enjoy this talk, I’d like to suggest her podcast, ‘Where Should We Begin.’
 This original audio series takes us into intimate moments where we learn, explore, and experience alongside real couples…You will walk away with an enhanced understanding of yourself and your partner.